flare-labs-ltd/fasset-bots/docs/user/user-cli.md

 You should move the generated secrets file to its defualt location `<USERS_HOME>/fasset/secrets.json`.
 If it is anywhere else, you should indicate the path in later invocations with parameter `-s` or environment variable `FASSET_USER_SECRETS`.

 Of course, all the accounts in the generated secrets file initially have zero balance.
 For minting, you have to transfer enough funds to the underlying address.
-Also, there needs to be some native currency on `user.native_address`, to pay for collateral reservations and for gas.
+Also, there needs to be some native currency on `user.native.address`, to pay for collateral reservations and for gas.

 The secrets file also has a section for keys to external APIs.
 Those have to be filled by the keys obtained from the respective API providers.